PMArkive/NintendoClients_wiki/Notification-Protocol.md

 | [Map]&lt;[String], [Variant]&gt; | m_mapParam |

 ## Notification Types
-Notification types 3001 - 3008 are only sent to the owner of the gathering.
-The others are sent to all participants.
+* Type 3001 - 3008 are sent to the owner of the gathering.
+* Type 4000 and 109000 are sent to all participants of the gathering.
+* Type 116000 is sent to all participants of the round.

 | Type | Description |
 | --- | --- |